microsoft/vscode-python/README.md

 ## Jupyter Notebook quick start

+The Python extension and the Jupyter extension work together to give you a great Notebook experience in VS Code.

 -   Open or create a Jupyter Notebook file (.ipynb) and start coding in our Notebook Editor!

       <img src=https://raw.githubusercontent.com/microsoft/vscode-python/main/images/OpenOrCreateNotebook.gif width=1029 height=602>